Paragon Corpoation PostGIS Spatial Database Engine OSGeo.org The Open Source Geospatial Foundation UMN Mapserver Boston Geographic Information Systems

 Download data from the MassGIS site.

-Extract the file into some folder.
+Extract the files into some folder.
 We will only be using the _POLY files for this exercise.

 NOTE: Someone asked how you extract the file if you are on a linux box.